How Long Do Write-Offs and Settlements Impact Your Credit History?

 Negotiating a debt settlement requires careful planning and communication with your lender.
 You can either approach them directly or work through a reputable debt counselling agency that specialises in such negotiations.
 Be prepared to clearly explain your current financial situation, including the challenges posed by irregular income, and propose a realistic payment amount.

-Lenders are often more willing to negotiate if they believe it’s their best chance to recover at least some of the money.
+Lenders are often more willing to negotiate if they believe it is their best chance to recover at least some of the money.
 They might ask for proof of hardship, so gather all relevant financial documents, such as income statements and expense records.
 A well-presented case increases your chances of securing a favourable settlement offer.

-While settling for less than the full amount provides financial relief, it’s important to remember how it appears on your credit report.
+While settling for less than the full amount provides financial relief, it is important to remember how it appears on your credit report.
 It will be noted that the debt was settled, rather than paid in full, which still carries a negative impact.
 However, this is generally less severe than a complete write-off, which indicates no resolution was achieved.

 How Does A Settlement Affect Your Credit?